iakubovskii7/Ether_test/README.md

 *Parsing.ipynb* contains stripts for data extracting from etherscan via requests and beautiful soup.

-If you want to run stripts by yourself - clone repository and install packages from *requirements.txt*.
+If you want to run stripts by yourself - clone repository and install packages from *requirements.txt* for Python 3.8.

 All downloaded data is storaged in *data* folder.